Personal data of recruitment candidates

 Your personal data are processed in an IT system shared by TECTOCOM with a related company – PERI GmbH (and other PERI Group entities, the full list of which can be accessed here: https://www.peri.com/en/company/sales-contacts-worldwide.html as well as CENTRIO GmbH Co. & KG).
 This involves transfer of your personal data to third countries (i.e. outside the European Economic Area, where the GDPR does not apply).
-We assure you that in this case, the data transfer is made based on a relevant agreement between TECTOCOM and the entities, including the standard data protection clauses adopted by the European Commission.
+We assure you that the data transfer is based on a relevant Joint Controllers agreement between TECTOCOM and the said entity, including the standard data protection clauses adopted by the European Commission.

 5. How long are we going to process your personal data?